-Policy WFD 1 - Landscape Buffer
+Policy WFD 1 - Green Buffer

-A Landscape Buffer is identified on Map 5.
-The open and undeveloped nature of the area will be maintained in order to prevent settlement coalescence and, as appropriate, minimise potential harm to designated heritage assets.
+A Green Buffer is identified on Map 4.
+The open and undeveloped nature of the area will be maintained to prevent the coalescence of Westerfield to the south and the group of historic buildings to the north.

-Development which is otherwise in conformity with Policy SCLP3.3 of the Suffolk Coastal Local Plan will only be permitted where:
+Development which is otherwise in conformity with Policy SCLP3.3 of the Suffolk Coastal Local Plan will only be supported where:

-- i. through the submission of a Landscape and Visual Impact Assessment, it can demonstrate that it would not undermine the physical and visual separation provided by the landscape buffer; and - ii. it would not compromise the integrity of the landscape buffer, either individually or cumulatively with other existing or proposed development.
+- through the submission of a Landscape and Visual Impact Assessment, it can demonstrate that it would not undermine the physical and visual separation provided by the Green Buffer; and - ii. it would not compromise the integrity of the Green Buffer, either individually or cumulatively with other existing or proposed development.